-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.4 Streamline Local Laws 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
 The review of local laws (especially when they are standard) has been identified as a burden for the sector.
-Inconsistency between local laws is frustrating for residents and business stakeholders.
-It is proposed that local laws would only need to be reviewed by the local government every 15 years.
+Inconsistency between local laws is frustrating for residents and business stakeholders. by the local government every 15 years.
 Local laws not reviewed in the timeframe would lapse, meaning that old laws will be automatically removed and no longer applicable.
-Local governments adopting Model Local Laws will have reduced advertising requirements.
 Supported.
 2.5 Simplifying Approvals for Small Business and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities.
 Proposed reforms would introduce greater consistency for approvals for: alfresco and outdoor dining minor small business signage rules running community events.
 Supported.
 The City has an online permit application system to streamline instant permits to operate an outdoor eating area, display goods or portable signs.
 2.6 Standardised Meeting Procedures, Includ ing Public Question Time Local governments currently prepare individual standing order local laws.
 The Local Government Act 1995 and regulations require local governments to allocate time at meetings for questions from the public.
 Inconsistency among the meeting procedures between local governments is a common source of complaints.
 To provide greater clarity for ratepayers and applicants for decisions made by council, it is proposed that the meeting procedures and standing orders for all local government meetings, including for public question time, are standardised across the State.
 Regulations would introduce standard requirements for public question time, and the procedures for meetings generally.
 Members of the public across all local governments would have the same opportunities to address council and ask questions.
+Noted.
 Whilst meeting procedures can be considered relatively common at a basic level, the requirements should retain flexibility, allowing procedures to adapt to local style and preference.